Our Executive Committee, our standing committees, and our volunteer leaders

 Ben Brown, Drive Electric Week Organizing Committee Chair, Programs & Events Committee member

 I’m a graduate of Spring Arbor College with a BA in philosophy/religion, focused on ecology, world cultures, and social psychology.
 I’m the last of a four-generation southwest Michigan African-American farming legacy.
 In the 1980’s, after a disabling environmental poisoning, I made a life choice to learn and speak about natural remediation, sustainability, and renewable practices

 My vision for the Southwest Michigan Group is reconnection and empowerment of the public to care for nature’s health and for our neighbors’ health – personally, socially and politically.
 Short term this means connecting with activities that promote clean and safe energy, transportation, and environmental stewardship.
 Even more critical and more fundamental: to get people outside their homes, truly seeing and learning to appreciate nature.

-Joe Ziolkowski, Executive Committee member, Executive Committee Co-Chair Emeritus, and Political Committee member
+Joe Ziolkowski, Executive Committee member, Representative to Michigan Chapter Exutive Committee, and Political Committee member

 Going back to my youth as a Boy Scout I found myself enjoying the outdoors.
 I loved to camp out!
 This continued after I was married.
 My wife and I have camped all over the US.

 Somewhere during that time I began to appreciate the beauty of the environment that I was enjoying and I knew that I needed to protect it.
 I joined the Sierra Club.
 I started to separate my trash, to recycle it, and I began to compost what I could.
 Several years ago I quit buying plastic water bottles.
 So I guess I’m an environmentalist.